huntfunc/huntfunc.github.io/_posts/2015-05-12-Annoucement.md

 ## The Process

 If you have an opinion on the matter and want to represent that opinion as one of the panelists then send an email to [Bret Young](mailto:hby@acm.org) with 1 to 4 sentences (just be brief) stating your opinion.
-If there are enough submissions, 3 or 4 will be selected that represent a range of opinions.
+If there are enough submissions, 3 or 4 will be selected to be on the panel so that a range of opinions are represented.

 ## The Format